 Dr Elizabeth Taylor Gilchrist was educated at the Edinburgh School of Medicine for Women.
 She qualified in 1893.
 Dr E. T. Gilchrist held the post of Resident Medical Officer to the Ladies' Charity and Lying in Hospital Liverpool.

 July 1910 Resident at No 22 Finnart Street Greenock.
 Elected a member of the British Medical Association (Glasgow and West of Scotland Branch ) in the July Quarter of 1910.

-Mar 1915 Subscribed the sum of £5 5s to the Belgian Doctors' and Pharmacists' Relief Fund.1
+Mar 1915 Subscribed the sum of £5 and 5 shillings to the Belgian Doctors' and Pharmacists' Relief Fund.1

 July 1916 Contracted to work for 12 months as a Civilian Surgeon attached to the RAMC.
 Her salary was 24 shillings a day including allowances, but excluding duty transport.
 A gratuity of £60 was awarded at the end of the contract, provided employment was not terminated for misconduct.
 The majority of the medical women were invited to renew their contracts at the expiry of their first year's work.

 12 Aug 1916 Embarked from Southampton for Malta on the Hospital Ship (H.S.)
 Gloucester Castle as part of the Women's Medical Unit RAMC.